gavdilabs/TRIX/README.md

 ## About The Project

-**TRIX** - Time Registration Improvement eXperience - is designed to be a lightweight solution for capturing and managing Time Registration in response to the many heavy and cumbersome solutions out there.
+**TRIX** - _Time Registration Improvement eXperience_ - is designed to be a lightweight solution for capturing and managing Time Registration in response to the many heavy and cumbersome solutions out there.
 It is designed with a minimal core around two types registration:
-* Timesheet - Enter a Daily, Weekly or Monthly Sheet with Hours
+* _Timesheet_ - Enter Daily, Weekly or Monthly Sheet with Hours
-* Timerecorder - Capture Realtime Hours spent
+* _Timerecorder_ - Capture Realtime Hours spent

 On top of there are features to handle the process of Approval of hours and the all important option of adding Integrations to other systems, allowing third party systems to receive the registered and approved hours.
-The solution includes a lot of useful features in the Baseline Version, including:
+The solution includes a lot of useful features in the Core Version, including:
 1. Setting up your Profile, including Expected Work Hours
 2. Manager Approval/Rejection of Hours for Direct Reports
-3. Appoint Substitute for Vacation Periods
-4. Full Configuration of Categories and Time Registration Types
+3. Full Configuration of Categories and Time Registration Types
-5. Configuration of Approval Flow
+4. Configuration of Approval Flow
-6. Built-In Validations
+5. Built-In Validations

 ### Built With